jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ### What is important and should be notified?

-I don't know.
-Depends on your system or applications.
+Depends on your system or applications and your business.
 What isn't important today could be important tomorrow.
-By this reason is so important that components are totally decoupled and fire and listen to events.
+By this reason is so important that components are totally decoupled by using events.

 In this kind of architectures, design exercises are fundamental because it's necessary to model which events need to be notified, their information and who is going to react to them and how.